crsl4/phylogenetics-class/syllabus.md

 - Breadth: Biological Science
 - L&S Credit Type: Counts as LAS credit (L&S)
 - Course Options: 50% Graduate Coursework Requirement
-- This class meets for two, 75-minute class periods each week over the Spring semester and carries the expectation that students will work on course learning activities (reading, writing, problem sets, studying, etc) for about 3 hours out of the classroom for every class period.
+- This class meets for two, 75-minute class periods each week over the Spring semester and carries the expectation that students will work on course learning activities (reading, writing, problem sets, studying, etc) for **about 3 hours out of the classroom for every class period**.
 The syllabus includes more information about meeting times and expectations for student work

 **Requisites:**
 None, but strongly encouraged: